Communication is key.

 Sometimes, unforeseen circumstances force congregation members to change jobs, move, what-have-you.

-In those cases, many churchgoers will put in a request to transfer their membership to another branch of the same church (or an entirely different church, depending).
+In those instances, many churchgoers will put in a request to transfer their membership to another branch of the same church (or an entirely different church, depending).

 When a request like that comes through, a church must be prepared to send out a letter of transfer.